-1. No One Is Prepared for Divorce
+1. Remember That No One Is Prepared for Divorce

 Divorce is a complicated process, legally and emotionally.
 If you feel lost, confused, intimidated or uninformed, consider this: it's not about you; it's about divorce.
 No one feels prepared for divorce.
 Well, except maybe divorce lawyers and therapists who work with divorcing couples.
 Or maybe a divorce lawyer who is a therapist who works with divorcing couples?
 No, probably not even them.

-Fortunately, you'll find plenty of useful advice and helpful information readily available in your local community and on the Internet.
+Fortunately, you'll find plenty of useful advice and helpful information readily available in your local community and online.
 But before you dive headlong into the vortex of other people's advice, ask yourself, "What's my first step?"
 Don't worry about what other people say you should do first, but figure out what your own deep, intuitive, knowing voice tell you to do?
 Whatever it is, take that step, trusting that your first true step will lead you to your next true step, and so on, all along the way.

 2. Take Care of Your Body

-This may sound ridiculously obvious, but at times of great stress people tend to ignore their most basic needs: healthy food, regular exercise, decent sleep.
+This may sound ridiculously obvious, but at times of great stress, people tend to ignore their most basic needs: healthy food, regular exercise, decent sleep.
 Your physical wellbeing lays the foundation for your mental and emotional wellbeing.
 So make good choices for yourself in the coming days and months.

 In other words, no, chocolate chip cookie dough isn't an acceptable dinner option.
 No, lifting that case of merlot out of your car does not count as weight training.
 Yes, that adrenaline-fueled rush to the 24-hour tattoo parlor may seem like a good idea at the time, but take a moment to ask yourself if you really need that "Born to Be Wild" banner inked on your bum.
 Hint: Probably not - at least not at 3 a.m.